rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 in En-rimmon, in Zorah, in Jarmuth, ^1129

 Zanoah, Adullam, and their villages, Lachish and its fields, and Azekah and its villages.
-So they encamped from Beersheba to the Valley of Hinnom. ^1130
+So they encamped from Beersheba to the valley of Hinnom. ^1130

 The people of Benjamin also lived from Geba onward, at Michmash, Aija, Bethel and its villages, ^1131